-Common Grackle Quiscalus quiscula

-YEAR-ROUND Size: 11-13" (28-33 cm) Male: Large, iridescent blackbird with bluish-black head and purplish-brown body.
-Long, black tail.
+SUMMER Common Grackle Quiscalus quiscula Size: 11-13" (28-33 cm) Male: Large, iridescent blackbird with bluish-black head and purplish-brown body.
+Long black tail.
 Long, thin bill and bright-golden eyes.
-Female: similar to male but smaller and duller Juvenile: similar to female Nest: cup; female builds; 2 broods per year Eggs: 4-5; greenish white with brown markings Incubation: 13-14 days; female incubates Fledging: 16-20 days; female and male feed the young Migration: non-migrator to partial in Missouri; will move around to find food Food: fruit, seeds, insects; will come to seed and suet feeders Compare: Male Great-tailed Grackle (p.
-39) is larger and has a much longer tail.
-The European Starling (p.
-29) is much smaller with a speckled appearance, and a yellow bill during breeding season.
-Male Red-winged Blackbird (p.
-31) has red-and-vellow wing markings (epaulets).
+Female: similar to male but smaller and duller Juvenile: similar to female Nest: cup; female builds; 2 broods per year Eggs: 4-5; greenish white with brown markings Incubation: 13-14 days; female incubates Fledging: 16-20 days; female and male feed the young Migration: complete, to southern states; non-migrator in parts of New York Food: fruit, seeds, insects; will come to seed and suet feeders Compare: The European Starling (p.
+29) is much smaller with a speckled appearance and a vollow with a speckled appearance and a yellow bill during the breeding season.
+The male Red-winged Blackbird (p.
+31) has bright redand-yellow shoulder patches (epaulets).
 Stan's Notes: Usually nests in small colonies of up to 75 pairs but travels with other blackbird species in large flocks.
 Known to feed in farm fields.
 The common name is derived from the Latin word gracula, meaning "jackdaw," another species of bird and a term that can refer to any bird in the Quiscalus genus.
 The male holds his tail in a deep V shape during flight.
 The flight pattern is usually level, as opposed to an undulating movement.
 Unlike most birds, it has larger muscles for opening its mouth than for closing it, enabling it to pry crevices apart to find hidden insects.